 : swabs, masks, shields, gowns, lab equipment and parts for respirators and ventilators.

-3. We believe that the medical device and bioprinting sectors will remain strong and benefit from 2020 strategic acquistions at Medtronic, Stryker and Zimmer Biomet along with a resumption of elective surgeries.
+3. We believe that the medical device and bioprinting sectors will remain strong and benefit from 2020 strategic acquisitions at Medtronic, Stryker and Zimmer Biomet along with a resumption of elective surgeries.